-Here at St. John’s the pastors and staff are closely following the recommendations from the CDC for the preparation for and prevention of the spread of COVID-19, also known as the Coronavirus.
+Here at St. John’s the pastors and staff are closely following the recommendations from the CDC for prevention of the spread of COVID-19, also known as the Coronavirus.

-Staff will continue to work from home until at least September 7.
+Staff will continue to work from home except by appointment.
 If you need something from the church building, please call the office number, 507-645-4429, which has been forwarded to staff members.
 Small group gathering options have been suspended indefinitely as of November 13 in response to the Governor’s new guidance about social gatherings.

 A SAFE OPERATING TASK FORCE HAS BEEN FORMED to plan for safe operations for St. John’s during the ongoing pandemic.
 Pastor Pam Fickenscher, Pastor Jonathan Davis, President-Elect Ruth Dahl, and Dr. Rod Christensen continue to meet regularly to help the Church Council and staff plan for ministry in the weeks and months ahead.
 Members should be prepared to continue the changes in how we do ministry.
 Click here to read our Principles for Safe Operating.

 Remember as you interact in person with others that anyone can spread the virus unknowingly.
 Stay six feet apart from others, wear a face mask in public, and limit the time of your in-person interactions in order to minimize spread.
 Important tips for us all to remember are: wash hands with soap and water frequently for at least 20 seconds, cover your cough and sneeze with a tissue when possible, and then throw it in the trash, avoid touching your eyes, nose, and mouth.

 New Guidelines for Funerals have been developed by the Safe Operating Task Force, which allows for indoor funerals with 50% capacity.
 Click here for the guidelines.